Biblioteca e Archivio del Risorgimento: History

-In 2007, Italian Senator Paolo Amato (it) (born 1954) during Italy's 15th Legislature (2006–2008), introduced a Bill to restore of the Museum of the Risorgimento in Florence, partly in commemoration the 150^{th} anniversary of the unification of Italy (2011).
-The Bill states that the Museum had been open to the public only nineteen years, from 1909 though 1938, and was dismantled in 1945, after World War II.
+In 2007, Italian Senator Paolo Amato (it) introduced a Bill to restore of the Museum of the Risorgimento in Florence, partly in commemoration the 150^{th} anniversary of the unification of Italy (2011).
+The Bill states that the museum had been open to the public only nineteen years, from 1909 though 1938, and was dismantled in 1945, after World War II.